arbipher/ocaml-examples/README.md

-# Shiwei's OCaml demos
+# Shiwei's OCaml snippets

-A quick-and-dirty collection of demos.
+A quick-and-dirty unpolished OCaml snippets.

-Top directory are expected to work after copying to other places.
+It's usually obsolete after realizing there is a better way to do the same thing.

 ## list